-campaigned for peacebuilding, social standards and vegetarianism.
+championed peacebuilding, social standards, and vegetarianism.

 The wild one Ashoka Baum is today less known due to the restriction of its natural habitat and is increasingly rare.